Hydnellum peckii: EcologyHydnellum peckii is a mycorrhizal fungus, and as such establishes a mutualistic relationship with the roots of certain trees (referred to as "hosts"), in which the fungus exchanges minerals and amino acids extracted from the soil for fixed carbon from the host. The subterranean hyphae of the fungus grow a sheath of tissue around the rootlets of a broad range of tree species, in an intimate association that is especially beneficial to the host (termed ectomycorrhizal), as the fungus produces enzymes that mineralize organic compounds and facilitate the transfer of nutrients to the tree.

-The ectomycorrhizal structures of H. peckii are among a few in the Bankeraceae that have been studied in detail.
+It forms ectomycorrhizal associations primarily with conifer species such as Picea abies and Pinus sylvestris, exchanging soil nutrients for photosynthetically derived carbon from its host trees.
+Field studies suggest that it prefers acidic, moss-covered soils and can act as a bioindicator of undisturbed old-growth forest ecosystems..The ectomycorrhizal structures of H. peckii are among a few in the Bankeraceae that have been studied in detail.
 They are characterized by a plectenchymatous mantle—a layer of tissue made of hyphae tightly arranged in a parallel orientation, or palisade, and which rarely branch or overlap each other.
 These hyphae, along with adhering mineral soil particles, are embedded in a gelatinous matrix.
 The hyphae of the ectomycorrhizae can become chlamydospores, an adaptation that helps the fungus tolerate unfavorable conditions.
 Chlamydospores of H. peckii have a peculiar structure—markedly distinct from those of other Bankeraceae—with thick, smooth inner walls and an outer wall that is split radially into warts.
 The most striking characteristic of the ectomycorrhizae as a whole is the way the black outer layers of older sections are shed, giving a "carbonized appearance".
 The majority of the underground biomass of the fungus is concentrated near the surface, most likely as "mycelial mats"—dense clusters of ectomycorrhizae and mycelium.
 The mycelium is also known to extend far beyond the site of the fruit bodies, as far as 337 cm away.

 Molecular techniques have been developed to help with conservation efforts of stipitate hydnoid fungi, including H. peckii.
 While the distribution of the fungus has traditionally been determined by counting the fruit bodies, this method has a major drawback in that fruit bodies are not produced consistently every year, and the absence of fruit bodies is not an indication of the absence of its mycelium in the soil.
 More modern techniques using the polymerase chain reaction to assess the presence of the fungal DNA in the soil have helped alleviate the issues in monitoring the presence and distribution of fungi mycelia.